Conceptualizing educational opportunity hoarding: the emergence of hoarding without hoarders: The context of interest: within-school Black-White disparities in access to advanced high school courses

-It is well-known that upper-class families are able to attract more financial resources to their districts and schools \cite{posey2014when, owens2018income, cucchiara2013marketing, murray2019civil}.
-Then, feeling pressured to incentivize the presence of upper-class families in their districts (and schools), teachers and administrators can often be more responsive to the customization requests these families make \cite{lewis2014inequality, lewis2015, cucchiara2013marketing, posey2014when, johnson2019children, sattin2020opportunity}.
-Social class, therefore, can be a determining factor to one's ability to shape resource allocation decisions.
+It is common for parents (and students) to try to influence gatekeepers' decisions, advocating for education customization, such as placement in advanced courses \cite{tyson2011, lewis2015, lewis2014inequality}.
+Because upper-class families can attract more financial resources to their districts and schools \cite{murray2019civil, owens2018income}, teachers and administrators can often feel pressured to be more responsive to the customization requests these families make \cite{calarco2018, weininger2003translating, roda2013school, cucchiara2013marketing, posey2014middle, calarco2020avoiding, sattin2020opportunity, joffe2020nice}.
+Then, because White families are often from higher social class background than Black families, differential ability to influence gatekeepers' decisions can explain Black-White differences in advanced enrollment.

-Importantly, such class-based effects on one's potential to shape decisions can often lead to race-based consequences.
-Given that upper-class families are often disproportionately White, the customization of the educational system to serve the practices of wealthy families has the collateral effect of tailoring it to behavior of White families \cite{lewis2014inequality, allen2018s, diamond1999beyond, diamond2019race, mcgrady2013racial}.
-Thus, the educational terrain can take the form of what scholars call a \enquote{White space}, a space in which Whiteness functions as a symbolic capital.
-In such context, White families, even those who are not from upper-class backgrounds, can have a higher ability to shape resource allocation decisions and customize their children's education \cite{diamond2022opportunity, anderson2022black}.